Analysis of Optimization Algorithms via Sum-of-Squares

 The first term in the right-hand-side of equation \eqref{eq:main3} is strictly positive since $\epsilon < \frac{1-\delta}{(1+\delta)^2}$.
 In addition, as previously discussed, any sequence of iterates $\{\bfx_k\}_{k\geq 1}$ generated by noisy GD with Armijo-terminated line search for minimizing a function $f \in \FmuLRn$ satisfies $h_5(\bfz) \geq 0$ and $h_7(\bfz) \geq 0$.
-Since $\sigma_5$ and $\sigma_7$ are also nonnegative, overall the right-hand-side of \eqref{eq:main3} is positive.
-Hence, the left-hand-side of equation \eqref{eq:main3} is also positive, concluding the proof. \end{proof} From Theorem \ref{thm:armijo_result}, we recover the bound for GD with Armijo-terminated line search in the noiseless case when $\delta = 0$, which is given by
+Since $\sigma_5, \sigma_7\ge 0$, overall the right-hand-side of \eqref{eq:main3} is positive.
+Hence, the left-hand-side of equation \eqref{eq:main3} is also positive, concluding the proof. \end{proof} From Theorem \ref{thm:armijo_result}, we also get a rate bound for GD with Armijo-terminated line search in the noiseless case (i.e., $\delta = 0$), which is given by